 By all accounts, NASA should be terrible at SEO.
 Their title tags are horrible.
 They use flash everywhere, and the hierarchy of the site’s navigation is a spider nightmare.
 But look at these statistics!

 How many SEOs do you think made these numbers happen?
 How many search marketers did they employ to earn a Domain Authority of 96?
 To market a website with millions of page views per month?

 My guess is zero.

 NASA doesn’t work at building links because they’re busy building rocket ships instead.
 They put people into space.
-When you do something so fantastic and amazing that people have to talk about it, then SEO becomes much, much easier.
+When you do something so fantastic that people have to talk about it, SEO becomes much easier.

-If you’re spending 90% of your time doing SEO and only 10% creating something useful, then you’re doing it backward.
+If you spend 90% of your time doing SEO and only 10% creating something useful, then you’re doing it backward.
 On the other hand, if you’re spending 90% of your time creating something wonderful, then the 10% you spend on SEO will be the easiest 10% of your life.

 Doing SEO for SEOmoz was like doing SEO for NASA.
 Extremely talented people dedicated themselves to building fantastic, useful and engaging products to improve our part of the world.
 It made my job as the In-house SEO small by comparison.